ino9dev/ltml/README.md

 - [x] implement to handle Transaction/Procotol syntax
 - [x] implement to handle Transaction syntax for CaptureFileName
 - [x] implement to handle Report/Result syntax
+- [x] implement to handle Report/CheckResult syntax
-- [ ] implement to handle Transaction/Body syntax
+- [x] implement to handle Transaction/Body syntax
-- [ ] implement to handle Parameter syntax
+- [x] implement to handle Parameter syntax
 - [ ] implement to handle Correlation(this name will be changed) syntax
+- [ ] implement to handle Variables
 - [ ] implement to generateor for Documentation and Imaging
+- [ ] implement to validate ids(uniq id) and values(path notation)
 - [ ] unit tests / tests for acceptance test
+- Phase1 JMeter extension library
+- [ ] implement to controller element "Finish Controller"
+- [ ] implement to setting element ""
+- [ ] implement to setting element "DB Parameter"
+- [ ] implement to listener element "Result DB Writer"
+- [ ] implement to listener element "JMeter Execution Result Collector"
 - Phase2
+- [ ] implement to handle Parameter/Data syntax
 - [ ] implement to package syntax
-- [ ] implement to validate ids and values
 - [ ] implement to handle Load Generator syntax and new method for generating load(e.g using JMeter server or other methods)
 - [ ] implement to handle LoadTest/rampup syntax
 - [ ] implement to handle Transactions syntax